This quick guide will equip you with everything you need to know to get the most out of MyArchitectAI.

 Once your input image is ready, upload it in the app, and let’s start creating.

-Both keep the geometry of your model unchanged but have different purposes.
+Each of them keeps the geometry of your model unchanged but have different purposes.

 To control how much the reference image influences the generated design, use the "Style strength" slider.
 The higher the value, the more your render will look more like the reference image.
 Geometry will still be unchanged.